czwartaoslpoj/interview_task/README.rst

 Source Code
 ---------------
-API dir in the project is called: standardizing_api
+Api directory in the project is called: standardizing_api

 Basic Commands
 --------------